Three students from Bayfield High School in southwestern Colorado died on the U.S.S. Arizona in the Japanese attack on Pearl Harbor on Dec. 7, 1941.

 He enlisted in the Navy on July 26, 1940, and was a seaman first class when he was killed on Dec.
 7, 1941.

-Mr. Berry was born Oct.
+Mr. Berry was born on Oct.
 9, 1922 in Santa Cruz, New Mexico north of Santa Fe to Clem Berry, a farmer, and Edith Scalf Berry, a homemaker.
-The father died about 10 years later in Kansas, and the boy moved to Bayfield to live with an older brother, Charles, and his family.
+The father died about 10 years later in Kansas, and the boy moved to Bayfield near the New Mexico border to live with an older brother, Charles, and his family.

 He enlisted on Nov.
 7, 1940, and was a fireman second class when he was killed.

 Mr. Carmack was born Jan.
-2, 1922 in Bayfield to Oscar Waler Carmack, a farmer, and Mary Lena Darnall Carmack, a homemaker.
+2, 1922 in Colorado to Oscar Carmack, a farmer, and Lena Darnall Carmack, a homemaker.